ChadFarrow/5050/NIP.md

 - `image` - campaign image URL
 - `podcast_url` - podcast website or RSS feed URL
 - `episode` - specific episode this fundraiser is for
+- `duration` - campaign duration in seconds (alternative to calculating from creation time and end_date)

 **Content:** Additional campaign details in plaintext